Your browser does not support the audio element.

 Please note: This form is for inquiries about my creative work and questions related to the content of this website.
 Please do not send foundation specific inquiries here.
 Thank you very much!

 Please visit www.novofoundation.org

 What we’re really looking for is a new story — a story to live in to.
 Not old stories to live out of.
-I invite you to listen as you explore my story.
+I invite you to listen as you explore my stories.